mitchellirvin/coding-challenges/algorithms/README.md

 # Algorithms
-The majority of these problems can be found at : https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview
+The majority of these problems can be found [here](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview) or [here](https://www.hackerrank.com/domains/algorithms/warmup).